Lucirion/Automation---Generating-Products-Sales-Report-Data_01/README.md

 ### How to use
 Run the generate_data.py to generate a raw sales data excel file.
-Run process_data.py to read the outputted excel file to generate- a new sales_report file containing the calculated results of- the revenue.
+Run process_data.py to read the outputted excel file to generate a new sales_report file containing the calculated results of the revenue.

 The .exe files are the packed files and can be run outside of an IDE.